-2.3 Turnover
+2.3 TURNOVER

-Turnover is recognised to the extent that it is probable that the economic benefits will flow to the Company and the turnover can be reliably measured.
-Turnover is measured as the fair value of the consideration received or receivable, excluding discounts, rebates and value added tax for goods and services supplied during the year.
+Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.
+Revenue is measured as the fair value of the consideration received or receivable, excluding discounts, rebates, value added tax and other sales taxes.